 Now that we’ve talked about the reasons dating a coworker might be a great idea, let’s talk about why it might not be.

-- Favoritism.
-This one is a double-edged sword.
+- Favoritism. – This one is a double-edged sword.
 First, the temptation to play favorites will be there, which, if you give in, is really bad for both of you.
+It’s not technically illegal, but it’s really bad form.
 Second, even if you don’t give in, people are going to accuse you of it because that’s just how people are.